Ring of Fire: Chile

 Chile has experienced numerous volcanic eruptions from about 90 volcanoes during the Holocene Epoch.

 Villarrica is one of Chile's most active volcanoes, rising above the lake and town of the same name.
 It is the westernmost of three large stratovolcanoes that trend perpendicular to the Andes along the Gastre Fault.
 Villarrica, along with Quetrupillán and the Chilean part of Lanín, are protected within Villarrica National Park.

 Villarrica, with its lava of basaltic-andesitic composition, is one of only five volcanoes worldwide known to have an active lava lake within its crater.
 The volcano usually generates strombolian eruptions, with ejection of incandescent pyroclasts and lava flows.
 Melting of snow and glacier ice, as well as rainfall, often causes lahars, such as during the eruptions of 1964 and 1971.

 A 2 km postglacial caldera is located at the base of the presently active dominantly basaltic-to-andesitic cone at the northwest margin of the Pleistocene caldera.
 About 25 scoria cones dot Villarica's flanks.
 Plinian eruptions and pyroclastic flows have been produced during the Holocene from this dominantly basaltic volcano, but historical eruptions have consisted of largely mild-to-moderate explosive activity with occasional lava effusion.
 Lahars from the glacier-covered volcanoes have damaged towns on its flanks.

 The Llaima Volcano is one of the largest and most active volcanoes in Chile.
 It is situated 82 km northeast of Temuco and 663 km southeast of Santiago, within the borders of Conguillío National Park.
 Llaima's activity has been documented since the 17th century, and consists of several separate episodes of moderate explosive eruptions with occasional lava flows.

 Lascar is a stratovolcano and the most active volcano of the northern Chilean Andes.
 The largest eruption of Lascar took place about 26,500 years ago, and following the eruption of the Tumbres scoria flow about 9,000 years ago, activity shifted back to the eastern edifice, where three overlapping craters were formed.
 Frequent small-to-moderate explosive eruptions have been recorded from Lascar in historical time since the mid-19th century, along with periodic larger eruptions that produced ash and tephra fall up to hundreds of kilometers away from the volcano.
 The largest eruption of Lascar in recent history took place in 1993, producing pyroclastic flows as far as 8.5 km northwest of the summit and ash fall in Buenos Aires, Argentina, more than 1600 km to the southeast.
-The latest series of eruptions began on April 18, 2006 and was continuing as of 2011.